-Boron is an extremely hard and heat resistant semi-metal that can be found in a variety of forms and is widely used in compounds to make everything from bleaches and glass to semiconductors and agricultural fertilizers.
+Boron is an extremely hard and heat-resistant semi-metal that can be found in a variety of forms.
+It's widely used in compounds to make everything from bleaches and glass to semiconductors and agricultural fertilizers.

 - Atomic Symbol: B

 - Boiling Point: 7101 F (3927 C)

 Elemental boron is an allotropic semi-metal, meaning that the element itself can exist in different forms, each with its own physical and chemical properties.
 Also, like other semi-metals (or metalloids), some of the material's properties are metallic in nature while others are more similar to non-metals.

 High purity boron exists either as an amorphous dark brown to black powder or a dark, lustrous, and brittle crystalline metal.

 Extremely hard and resistant to heat, boron is a poor conductor of electricity at low temperatures, but this changes as temperatures rise.
 While crystalline boron is very stable and not reactive with acids, the amorphous version slowly oxidizes in air and can react violently in acid.

 In crystalline form, boron is the second hardest of all elements (behind only carbon in its diamond form) and has one of the highest melt temperatures.
 Similar to carbon, for which early researchers often mistook the element, boron forms stable covalent bonds that make it difficult to isolate.

 Element number five also has the ability to absorb a large number of neutrons, making it an ideal material for nuclear control rods.

 Recent research has shown that when super-cooled, boron forms yet an altogether different atomic structure that allows it to act as a superconductor.